dotnet/WatsonTcp/README.md

 ## Test Applications

 Test projects for both client and server are included which will help you understand and exercise the class library.
-Shared automated coverage lives in `Test.Shared`, while `Test.Automated`, `Test.XUnit`, and `Test.Nunit` are the supported unattended test hosts.
+Shared automated coverage lives in `Test.Shared`, while `Test.Automated`, `Test.XUnit`, and `Test.NUnit` are the supported unattended test hosts.

 ## SSL